mase-informaticon/lib.go.base.sqlanywhere/README.md

-# SQLAnywhere Go Driver (Linux, CGO)
+# SQLAnywhere Go Driver (Linux and Windows, CGO)

 This repository is an implementation of a Go sql/driver to access [SQLAnywhere](http://dcx.sap.com/index.html#sqla170/en/) databases.
 It uses SQLAnywhere's C api via cgo.
-The driver is intended for linux based client applications.
+The driver is intended for linux and Windows based client applications.

 ## Compiling